AAArena/First-Closed-Doors-Competition/developing/2-YourOwnAlgobot.md

     },
   ```

 Bots output certain products.
-AACloud keeps track of bots activities in different running modes and makes it publicly available, for transparency purposes.
+AACloud keeps track of algobots activities in different running modes and makes it publicly available, for transparency purposes.

 The config segment above shows the configuration of the first and most important product all trading algobots output: the Live Trading History.